olip78/portfolio/ml_simulator/tree_sql/readme.md

 ## Decision tree to SQL request

-SQL function, that convert a sklearn decision tree to a SQL code:
+Function, that convert a sklearn decision tree to a SQL code:

 ##### Example:
 ```